 As for the music, it cannot go without saying that RADWIMPS really put some good songs for the OST.
 Prior to watching Kimi no na Wa, I had stumbled upon this band while browsing /r/japanesemusic and found the “Zen Zen Zen” track there and throughly enjoyed it without even knowing its connection to the film.
 That being said, I was pleasantly surprised to hear this song played in the “opening” of the film.
 Overall, the soundtrack is very good and I liked the choice of music since the tracks were used in the right places to emphasize the emotions of the scene, specifically the RADWIMPS songs.
 I’m currently listening to the entirety of the OST while writing this blog, and it’s slightly above average as far as soundtracks are concerned.
 The RADWIMPS song’s certainly seem to steal the show, but some of the other acoustic tracks are quite comfy to listen to but aren’t to the tier as other exceptional soundtracks.

 Since I saw the American theatrical release, I had to watch the dubbed version which actually wasn’t terrible.
 I tend to gravitate towards subbed anime since I prefer the Japanese voice acting better than the American voice acting more often than not.
-However, the cast for this film was believable, and there was no acting was terrible.
+However, the cast for this film was believable, and there was no terrible acting.
 Occasionally when watching a dub, there’s an actor that’s unbearable to listen to, but luckily Kimi no na Wa doesn’t suffer from that problem.
 One nitpick I have here is what was lost in translation.
 The reading of the Japanese kanji which meant “Magic Hour” probably was better understood in the context of the Japanese dub.
 However, the script was translated well to account for this which I found to be an adequate enough translation.

 Now the meat of this film; the unique story.
 Prior to hearing about Kimi no na Wa, I hadn’t seen a memorable take on the “body-swapping” concept which is what I think is the most unique part of this film.
 The character’s react to the given situation believably, like any teenager would, which helped add immersion to the entire story.
 I have heard complains about this, but we have to remember that there are younger adults who are unable to understand the world and how to logically reason out solutions to some of their own dilemmas.
 I found Taki and Mistuha to be likeable characters, but lacking in some depth.
 It would’ve been nice to see more of their internal conflicts about this situation, but it most likely would’ve felt out of place in the atmosphere of the film.

 There are also a few minor issues I had with the story, the first being the use of smart phones.
-I feel like this really cements Kimi no na Wa into the 20th century which may not necessarily be a positive thing.
+I feel like this really cements Kimi no na Wa into the 21st century which may not necessarily be a positive thing.
 But my main complain comes with how the phones are utilized such as the use of the virtual diary.
-When the diary began to erase itself after Taki was awoken from his “dream” which seemed fine, but began to confuse my as I thought about it more.
-I feel that this film would’ve been a bit better if it didn’t rely very heavily on the use of phones, a notebook would’ve been much better and more grounded in reality which can help the believability of the magical aspects of the film.
+When the diary began to erase itself after Taki was awoken from his “dream” which seemed fine, but began to confuse me as I thought about it more.
+I feel that this film would’ve been a bit better if it didn’t rely very heavily on the use of phones, a notebook would’ve been much better and more grounded in reality which can help the believably of the magical aspects of the film.
 Aside from a few minor plot holes, the story was good, but short of great.
 This is actually quite impressive since I have seen other anime tackle time-travel poorly and not provide a reasonable explanation to why it happens.

 Despite a few complaints about the story and characters, I genuinely loved Kimi no na Wa.
 I’m a romantic at heart, and I do enjoy a nice romance story more than I probably should.
 Because of this, I fell in love with the magical story of a connection between two young people trying to find each other across time.
 The animation and background art alone was worth the watch, but the cute story on top of that made the a rather enjoyable experience.
 Overall, Kimi no na Wa was worth the wait for me, and it’s the best standalone anime film I have seen in a long time.
 I recommend watching it if you haven’t already since not only was this film a massive hit in the anime community, but a worldwide phenomenon.